 Skip to main content

-Learn how to request reimbursement for self-pay visits through your out-of-network insurance benefits.
+Learn how to request reimbursement for self-pay visits using your out-of-network insurance benefits.

-Your insurance may reimburse you for an out-of-network provider visit, but it depends on your plan.
+Your insurance may reimburse you for an out-of-network provider visit, but it depends on your plan’s benefits and coverage.
 Here’s how it works and what you need to do:

 • Look at coinsurance rates, for example, if your plan covers 60% out-of-network, you’ll be reimbursed for 60% of the allowed amount, not necessarily what you paid.

-• An Itemized Receipt ( or known as a superbill) is a detailed document you can submit to your insurance for reimbursement.
-It includes information about the services you received, the costs, and the medical codes.
-While we’re happy to provide it, your insurance will decide whether or not to cover the costs based on your plan.
+An itemized bill (also known as a superbill) is a detailed document that includes information about the services you received, the costs, and the associated billing codes.
+You can submit this document to your insurance company to request potential reimbursement.
+While we are happy to provide this after your appointment is finalized, please note that your insurance provider determines all coverage and reimbursement based on your plan.

-• Go to your insurer’s website and find the out-of-network claim form.
+• Go to your insurance’s website and find the out-of-network claim form.

 • Fill out the form with your details and attach the superbill.